DavidNix/XML2CoreData/README.md

 * Can handle large XML files (uses SAX instead of DOM).
 * Can handle an arbitrary number of objects and 1-to-many relationships as long as the schemas match.
 * Will traverse your object graph an arbitrary number of levels deep.  (i.e. Parent objects with relationships of child objects with relationships of grandchild objects, etc.)
+* Should work on both OSX and iOS.

 ## How to Use
 Add the DNXMLParseOperation header and implementation files to your project.
 (You can find them in the sample app.)